jfitzg7/CS455-ASG2/README.txt

 Assignment 2: Scalable Server Design: Using Thread Pools & Micro-Batching to Manage and Load Balance Active Network Connections

 HOW TO BUILD:

+1. Stay in the same directory where the tar file was unpacked.

+2. Execute 'gradle build' at the command line to build the project and create the build directory.
+    - Alternatively, you can run './gradlew build' to use the gradle wrapper instead.

 HOW TO RUN THE SERVER: